therapy for stress anxiety overwhelm

 Is that little voice in your head kind of a jerk?

-It criticizes every decision and says you suck no matter how hard you try.
+It criticizes every decision and belittles you, no matter how hard you try.
 You constantly worry about what could go wrong, going through every possible what-if scenario like a giant flowchart.

-Anxiety usually looks like worrying about the future or obsessing over the past.
+Anxiety Can Feel Like constantly worrying about the future And obsessing over the past.

 This doesn’t leave much room for the present.
 This cycle of feeling out of control and helpless can impede you from living a meaningful life and doing what matters most.

 The good news is that anxiety doesn’t have to stop you from living a good life!
-Start using effective coping skills to manage your symptoms and get to the root of what’s happening to change your relationship with whatever shows up.
+Learn effective coping skills to manage your symptoms and get to the root of what’s happening to change your relationship with your anxiety.

-This allows your anxiety to fuel you rather than drain you.
+This allows your anxiety to fuel and guide you rather than drain you.
 Together we’ll overcome anxiety’s grip on your life.

 what does too much anxiety look like?